farrierworks/dglepm-availability-report/README.md

 3. Export the results to Excel, and save the file to your USB drive as `ie36.xlsx`.

-4. Again, in DRMIS Production, run the following transaction with the specified parameters:
+4. In the DRMIS production environment, run the following transaction with the specified parameters:

     * **ZEIW29 - List Edit Display Notification (UDF)**
         * _Notification status_: `Outstanding`, `Postponed` and `In process`